diegoarjz/pagoda/README.md

 On the second line, an _OutputInterface_ node is created.
 Since the _OutputInterface_ nodes don't require execution parameters the curly brackets were omitted.
+The third line links both nodes.

-Finally, the third line links both nodes.
+Similarly, lines four to six create an Operation node to export the geometry and its input interface.
+The final line links the output of the create_rect operation and the export geometry.

 To execute this node you can run the following on the command line:

 ```
-GraphRunner --input-file=create_rect.sel --execute --export-geometry --export-path=.
+sel create_rect.sel --execute
 ```

-You will then have a geom0.obj file with the square.
+You will then have a rect.obj file with the square.

 # Selector Roadmap